 Richmond to Danby Wiske

-Cross the eighteenth century Richmond Bridge into elegant woodland, heading for Colburn Hall and on to St. Mary’s church at Bolton-on-Swale where you can admire the tomb of Henry Jenkins who lived to be 169.
-Walk on to Kiplin Hall, a major Jacobean House built between 1622 and 1625 for George Calvert, Secretary of State to James 1, later Lord Baltimore and founder of Maryland, the U.S. state.
-Crossing farmland to the Saxon village of Danby Wiske, visit the village’s Norman church, before your transfer for the first of three nights to The Black Swan at Oldstead, elegance and tasting menus.
+Cross the eighteenth-century Richmond Bridge into elegant woodland, heading for Colburn Hall and on to St. Mary’s church at Bolton-on-Swale where you can admire the tomb of Henry Jenkins who lived to be 169.
+Walk on to Kiplin Hall, a major Jacobean House built between 1622 and 1625 for George Calvert, Secretary of State to James I, later Lord Baltimore and founder of Maryland, the U.S. state.
+Crossing farmland to the Saxon village of Danby Wiske, visit the village’s Norman church, before your transfer to the Black Horse at Kirkby Fleetham.

 13 miles (21 km)